benbossc/geospatial-open-data/README.md

 # OpenStreetMap

+NOTE: If there is a timeout for the "OpenStreetMap" section of the lab, please note accordingly.
+Otherwise, please provide the map.

 Another way to bring point data into R is to draw from the wealth of spatial data offered by OpenStreetMap (OSM).
 OSM is a free and open map of the world created largely by the voluntary contributions of millions of people around the world.
 Since the data are free and open, there are few restrictions to obtaining and using the data.
 The only condition of using OSM data is proper attribution to OSM contributors.

 We can grab a lot of really cool data from OSM using their API.
 OSM serves two APIs, namely Main API for editing OSM, and Overpass API for providing OSM data.
 We will use Overpass API to gather data in this lab.
 What kinds of things can you bring into R through their API?
 A lot.
 Check them out on their <a href="https://wiki.openstreetmap.org/wiki/Map_Features">Wiki</a>.